Name of Procedure

 - Hypogastric Plexus Block

-To block and/or administer medications to hypogastric plexus
+To block and/or administer medications to the hypogastric plexus

 See our disposables/equipment article for “core” supplies that are common to all procedures.
 Highlights below: